-Many visitors to Prague spend a raucous evening in a Prague medieval tavern.
-Even though it may not be entirely authentic, the experience is fun with plenty of food, drink and merriment.
+While you’re visiting Prague, spend a raucous evening in a Prague medieval tavern.
+A medieval tavern dinner in Prague is fun with plenty of food, drink and merriment!

-Once inside you will instantly be immersed in sights, sounds and smells that feel centuries old.
+Once inside the underground tavern, you will instantly be immersed in sights, sounds and smells that feel centuries old.
 The heavy wooden tables and chairs lend credence along with the ropes and nets that swoop overhead, resting on twisted beams.
-All of the actors are dressed in period costume and mingle with diners throughout the meal, which is generously proportioned in five courses.
+All of the actors are dressed in period costume and mingle with diners throughout the medieval banquet, which is a generous 5-course dinner that includes food and unlimited drinks.
+We chose a grilled chicken breast with mashed potatoes and grilled whole trout with herbs and butter.

 While you dine you can enjoy the show that plays throughout the entire affair.
-You’ll see exotic belly dancers who use live snakes and swords as props, jugglers, and swashbuckling comedians all dressed in period costume, complemented by authentic medieval music played by expert musicians.
+You’ll see exotic belly dancers who use live snakes and swords as props, jugglers, and swashbuckling comedians all dressed in period costume, complemented by authentic music played by expert medieval musicians and drummers.

-This tavern really goes all out to create authenticity that is unparalleled.
-Skulls hang from above and hay covers the floor.
-The food is about as authentic as it gets.
-However, don’t expect to eat a light meal.
-This is banquet/buffet dining at its finest.
-You certainly won’t leave hungry with all of the traditional Czech offerings that are touched with medieval flair.
+This medieval themed restaurant really goes all out to create an authentic medieval bar and tavern in Prague.
+Skulls hang from above and hay covers the floor in the medieval bar.
+While the food is probably not historically authentic, Czech food is generously filling, so don’t expect to eat a light meal.
+This is a medieval banquet at its finest.
+You certainly won’t leave hungry with all of the traditional Czech offerings that are touched with medieval restaurant flair.
 The roasted pork, the Bock beer, and the goulash are traditionally flavored.

-This tavern is not as kitschy as the rest.
+This restaurant proves that dinner in a medieval tavern in Prague doesn’t have to be kitschy or touristy.
 The focus is all about dining in an authentic setting.
-So if you are looking for a dining experience that offers great food without all of the entertainment distractions, this would probably be the perfect place for you.
+So if you are looking for a 5-course medieval dining experience that offers great food without all of the entertainment distractions, this would probably be the perfect place for you.
+Check TripAdvisor Reviews.

-A visit to a Prague medieval tavern only assures you one thing… While you may not want to come back and do it all over again, it’s a memorable experience!
+A visit to a medieval-style tavern only assures you one thing . . .
+While you may only want to do it once, it’s a great night with lots of fun to make a unique and memorable experience!